How to Find Objects Creating nologging Changes

 alter database enable force logging;.

-One comment on “How to Find Objects Creating nologging Changes”
+One Response to “How to Find Objects Creating nologging Changes”

 Leave a Reply